Online information skills

 - Research Data Management (RDM) plan

-- Enhancing your academic visibility & profile
+- Enhancing your academic visibility & profile, in databases and on the internet

 Each topic consists of several modules, covering all elements and sometimes phases of the research cycle.
 This allows candidates to get training in and information on exactly those topics that are relevant to them.
 The modules share the following characteristics: